fdedo/MSNGcodes/README.md

 # MSNGcodes
 In this repository you can find a couple of codes written for the paper **F. De Domenico, G. Livan, G. Montagna et al., Modeling and simulation of financial returns under non-Gaussian distributions, Physica A (2023)**.

-For a more extensive discussion of the topics, please see Section 4.3.

 - In _berryesseen.py_ the computation of the Monte Carlo bound for the **Berry-Esseen theorem** is implemented.
   To run the code, the file _tldrandomnumbers.txt_ is provided in an external Drive folder.
 This file stores 10^8 random numbers extracted from the Truncated Lévy distribution with zero mean and variance equal to one over the bounded region [-30,30], with